 Parts and Maintenance

 Finally, you need to consider the cost of parts and maintenance.
 Over time, your automatic pool cleaner will need to be repaired or replaced.
 In addition, you will need to regularly clean the filter and perform other maintenance tasks.
 These costs can add up over time, so factoring them into your budget is important.
 The cost of repairs can vary significantly depending on the repair needed and the type of pool cleaner.
 In general, robot pool cleaners are the most expensive to repair because they have the most complex parts.
 Some new robot cleaners may even contain computer chips, so fixing them is much more complicated and expensive.

 Lifetime Costs of Automatic Pool Cleaners

 An automatic pool cleaner is a significant investment, but it can save you a lot of time and effort in the long run.
-On average, an automatic pool cleaner will cost between $600 and $1,200.
-However, the actual cost will vary depending on the brand and type of cleaner you choose and any additional features or accessories you require.
-If you are willing to do the maintenance and pay for the electricity, an automatic pool cleaner can be a great addition to your swimming pool.
+On average, an automatic pool cleaner will cost between $100 and $1,600.
+However, the actual cost will vary depending on the brand, the type of cleaner you choose, and any additional features or accessories the automatic cleaner requires.

 The lifetime cost of an automatic pool cleaner will vary depending on all the factors discussed above.
-However, if you take these costs into account and carefully consider your needs, you can find an affordable cleaner for your personalized needs.
+However, if you consider these costs and carefully consider your needs, you can find an affordable cleaner for your personalized needs.